KnowledgeCaptureAndDiscovery/somef/docs/index.md

   - URL: URL of the publication
   - DOI: Digital object identifier of the publication
   - Date published
-  - Version: Software version (if applicable)
+  - Version: Software version (if applicable, i.e., the main citation is a software deposit)
   - Journal: Journal name where the paper was published
   - Year: Year of publication
   - Pages: Page range in the journal